We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Individuals mail their samples to the company’s lab.
 Physicians review the results, which are available after 8-10 business days.

-- available personalized recommendations
+- each result comes with personalized recommendations

 - recyclable packaging